fathiyulatpopulix/learn-transcription/README.md

 # Speaker Diarization and Transcription Pipeline

-This project demonstrates a complete pipeline for automatic speech recognition (ASR) and speaker diarization.
-Given a single audio file containing a conversation, this script will:
+This project demonstrates a complete pipeline for automatic speech recognition (ASR) and speaker diarization with both command-line and web interface options.
+Given a single audio file containing a conversation, this application will:

 1. Identify how many speakers are present.
 2. Determine "who spoke when" (diarization).
 3. Transcribe what each speaker said (transcription).
+4. Provide an interactive web interface for easy file upload and result visualization.

 This is achieved by combining two powerful, pre-trained models:

 - **`pyannote.audio`**: For state-of-the-art speaker diarization.
 - **`openai-whisper`**: For accurate speech-to-text transcription.
+- **`streamlit`**: For the interactive web interface.

 ---